protocol/launchpad/content/en/curriculum/ipfs/setup.md

 ---

 ### Background
 In these tutorials you can get started with installing go-ipfs (also known as kubo), and doing some basic things with the filesystems.
+These two video tutorials provide instructions for how to install and run commands with the IPFS API using a Unix-type shell & operating system.

 ### Prerequisites
 * A shell where you can run Unix command either on a Mac, or Unix machine, or Windows [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2)